khulnasoft/tracker/docs/docs/events/custom/golang.md

         you consider all the problems that emerge from using it:

-        1. **Can't use different go versions** (need to compile the go plugin with the exact same version that was used to build Tracee).
+        1. **Can't use different go versions** (need to compile the go plugin with the exact same version that was used to build Tracker).

-        2. Both Tracee and your golang plugin signature must be built with the **exact same GOPATH** or you will get a "plugin was built with a different version of package XXX" error.
+        2. Both Tracker and your golang plugin signature must be built with the **exact same GOPATH** or you will get a "plugin was built with a different version of package XXX" error.

-        3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracee.
+        3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracker.

         4. Compiling tracee statically is sometimes useful to have a **complete portable eBPF tracing/detection solution**.
 One good example when